singularitypress/jupio-playground/documentation/FAQ/README.md

 If you run `npm start` (in Create React App) or `npm run dev`, you'll start up your app.
 You can't then just dump in other commands in the same terminal while your app is running.

 If you're in the terminal, and you're trying to run some commands and they aren't doing anything (i.e. no actual error messages or anything), you're probably running something already.
 Try spamming `control + C` (see the glossary for why), running `clear`, then running the command you want.

+## Making a new Node Project

+To create a new project, navigate to your projects folder in the terminal (for reference, see: _Where do I make a new project?_).
+From there, create a new folder by running: `mkdir yourprojectname`.
+Enter that folder with `cd yourprojectname` and then run `npm init`.

+You'll be asked a bunch of questions in the terminal like what your project name is and stuff, the only thing that really matters typically is the "Package Name" which can be whatever you want (you can write your name as the author and stuff if you want, it's not a big deal, you won't break anything).

+Now, open the `yourprojectname` folder in VS Code, and once it's open, create a file called `.gitignore` with just one line in it: `node_modules` .
+This is to prevent the tens of thousands of files that are in node_modules in your project folder from ending up on github because you don't normally upload it there.

+Alright.
+You've _set up_ a node project.
+Does it do anything?
+No. Not yet, but we have the blueprint and boilerplate stuff out of the way at least.

+## Running Your Code with Node

+Lets assume you want to run a JS file called `calculate-taxes.js` inside a project called `do-tax-stuff` located at `~/Documents/projects/do-tax-stuff`

+1. navigate to your project like so: `cd ~/Documents/projects/do-tax-stuff`
+2. Check to see it `calculate-taxes.js` shows up by running `ls` (list files in current folder)
+3. If you see the file, you can run `node calculate-taxes.js`

+Basically if you want to run any JS file, just navigate to it in the terminal, then run `node whateveryourfile.js` .
+If it doesn't work, it's typically because you're in the wrong folder (check with `ls`) or because the JS file itself is coded wrong.
+Sometimes I write code that node can't run because it's only supposed to run in the browser; like Node doesn't know what a `document` or a `window` is or whatever.

+If you want to shorthand the `node calculate-taxes.js` command, you can open the `package.json` of your project, look at `"scripts"`, and add something for example like `"do-calc": "node calculate-taxes.js"` so that you can just run `npm run do-calc` instead.